Skip to main content

 Every second of delay costs you 7% in conversions.
-Discover the neuroscience behind digital delivery speed.
+The neuroscience behind digital delivery speed, backed by 50,000 transactions, 100 brain scans, and 1,000 surveyed buyers across 15 countries.

 Your download button triggers a 47-millisecond neurological countdown.
 Miss that window, and you've already lost 7% of buyers.
 By second three, you've hemorrhaged 21% of revenue.
 This isn't speculation—it's neuroscience.